eldarAkay/UserAddress/README.md

-# UserAddress
+## UserAddress
 Client-server web application for maintaining the people and address lists.
 With possibilities to:
-  •Add new person and address
+ - Add new person and address
-  •Edit/delete person, address data
+ - Edit/delete person, address data
-  •Specify the persons address from the list of addresses.
+ - Specify the persons address from the list of addresses.
-  •Search from users or address list.
+ - Search from users or address list.

+### Technologies used:
-Technologies used: Java, Spring MVC, Hibernate, Maven, MySQL, Log4J, JSP, JSTL.
+Java, Spring MVC, Hibernate, Maven, MySQL, Log4J, JSP, JSTL.

-How To Run
+### How To Run

-1)create  tables in the MySQL:
+Prepare Database Structure

 CREATE TABLE `address` (
   `ID` int(11) NOT NULL AUTO_INCREMENT,